Here’s a look at genocide, the attempted or intentional destruction of a national, racial, religious or ethnic group, whether in wartime or peace.

 (e) Forcibly transferring children of the group to another group.

-after people rebel against the imposed system of land management known as “collectivization,” which seizes privately owned farmlands and puts people to work in collectives.
+1932-1933 - Joseph Stalin and the Soviet Union inflict a famine upon Ukraine after people rebel against the imposed system of land management known as “collectivization,” which seizes privately owned farmlands and puts people to work in collectives.
 An estimated 25,000-33,000 people die every day.
-There are an estimated 6 million to 10 million deaths.
+There are an estimated six million to 10 million deaths.

-1938-1945 - Nazi Germany, under Adolf Hitler, deems the Jewish population racially inferior and a threat, and kills an estimated six million Jews in Germany, Poland, the Soviet Union and other areas around Europe during World War II.
+1938-1945 - Nazi Germany, under Adolf Hitler, deems the Jewish population racially inferior and a threat, and kills six million Jewish people in Germany, Poland, the Soviet Union and other areas around Europe during World War II.

-The term “genocide” is coined by lawyer Raphael Lemkin
+1944 - The term “genocide” is coined by lawyer Raphael Lemkin.

 December 9, 1948 - The United Nations adopts the Convention on the Prevention and Punishment of Genocide.